-In the heat of the summer, a lonesome house in the countryside between woods and corn fields, lives nine-year-old twin brothers who are waiting for their mother.
+In a lonesome house in the countryside between woods and cornfields live nine-year-old twin brothers who are waiting for their mother in the heat of summer.
 When she comes home, bandaged after cosmetic surgery, nothing is like before.
 The children start to doubt that this woman is actually their mother.
-It emerges an existential struggle for identity and fundamental trust.Written by
+An existential struggle for identity and fundamental trust emerges.Written by

 Ulrich Seidl Film

 85 of 145 people found this review helpful.